 Another great walk that you can do is down from the top of Tegelberg mountain.
 You can take a cable car up to the top.
 It is a moderately challenging hike but worth the effort as you will be treated with glistening streams, waterfalls, fragrant pines, and a sprinkling of charming wooden houses.
 I recommend talking a picnic with you and stopping for some time to rest and enjoy the view back down to the valley.

-The Greetings from Bavaria pocket square
+The Greetings from Bavaria scarf

 My greetings from Bavaria design is inspired by Neuschwanstein and its picturesque location.
 Medieval legends reawaken in a fairy tale scene that is set within the castle grounds at moonlight.
 A knight rides steadily through a fragrant forest of spruce, fir, and pine trees.
 We do not know who they are or where they are going.
 The floral motifs are inspired by the decorative style of traditional Bavarian embroidery.
 The swan gatekeepers are a homage to King Ludwig II who was sometimes called the Swan King.

-Shop the Greetings from Bavaria pocket square.
+Shop the Greetings from Bavaria scarf.

-Shop the Greetings from Bavaria Christmas card.
+Shop the Greetings from Bavaria card.